DanMad/package-template/README.md

 ### Unstrap

-The `unstrap` script will unstrap this repo template on your machine.
+The `unstrap` script will unstrap this repo template from your machine.

 ```sh
 yarn unstrap